-The superior-performing organizations go beyond satisfying their customers: they emphasize the need to delight them by giving them more than what is required in the contract; they also now talk about winning customers and becoming infatuated with their customers.
+The superior-performing organizations go beyond satisfying their customers: they emphasize the need to delight them by giving them more than what is required in the contract; they also talk about winning customers and becoming infatuated with their customers.
+These organizations create a total experience for their customers, which is unique in relation to the offerings of competitors (which is called 'the experience economy', see Pine and Gilmore (1999)).
 The wisdom of this can be clearly understood when we consider the situation where a supplier has given more than the customer expected (e.g. an extra glass of wine on an aircraft; a sales assistant going out of their way to be courteous and helpful and providing very detailed information) and the warm feelings generated by this type of action.